-We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$ per share (the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions of approximately \$ (\$ if the underwriters exercise their over-allotment option in full) payable by us (excluding a portion of the sales load in the amount equal to \$ (\$ if the underwriters exercise their over-allotment option in full) that MC Advisors has agreed to pay to the underwriters).
+We estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$ per share (the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus), after deducting the underwriting discounts and commissions and estimated organization and offering expenses of approximately \$ payable by us.

-As of , 2012, we had \$ million outstanding under the term loan portion of the credit facility.
+As of , 2011, we had \$ million outstanding under the term loan portion of the credit facility.
 Both the term loan and revolving loan portions of the credit facility are secured by a lien on all of our assets, including our initial portfolio of loans and all other assets, including cash on hand.
-Pursuant to the terms of the term loan portion of the credit facility, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan portion of the credit facility as well as to pay the reasonable transaction costs incurred by us and the Lender in establishing the full credit facility.
-Upon repayment of the term loan, the revolving loan portion of the credit facility will become available to us for a period of four years, and we may make draws under the facility from time-to-time during the first three years of the loan to make or purchase additional investments or for general working capital purposes until the maturity date of the credit facility.
-The term loan portion of the credit facility will bear a daily interest rate equal to 2.75% per annum plus the greater of (1) the prime rate, (2) the federal funds rate plus 0.5%, or (3) three month LIBOR plus 1.0%.
-The maturity date of the term loan will be the earlier of four days following the pricing of this offering and the date on which cash proceeds from this offering are received.
+Pursuant to the terms of the term loan portion of the credit facility, we have agreed to use a portion of the net proceeds from this offering to pay the outstanding principal of, and accrued and unpaid interest on, the term loan portion of the credit facility as well as pay the reasonable transaction costs incurred by us and the Lenders in establishing the full credit facility.
+The revolving loan portion of the credit facility will remain available to us for a period of three years, and we may make draws under the facility from time-to-time during the first two years of the facility to make or purchase additional investments or for general working capital purposes until the maturity date of the credit facility.
+The term loan credit facility will bear a daily interest rate equal to 2.5% plus the greater of (1) the prime rate, (2) the federal funds rate plus 0.5%, or (3) LIBOR plus 1.0%.
+The maturity date of the term loan will be the closing of this offering.
 See "Formation Transactions; Business Development Company and Regulated Investment Company Elections" and "Portfolio Companies" for a more detailed description.